 In skin diseases 1-3 grams of root power is given, three times a day with cow’s urine.

-In overweightness root powder is given in dose of 1-2 grams with honey.
+In overweightness root powder is given in a dose of 1-2 grams with honey.

 Filarial swelling, opens abscesses, skin diseases and ulcers